 Show me one person with a PhD who is willing to lose tenure with just one tweet.

 What am I asking?
 If you prosper from your prestige, have courage in the face of criticism.
 It is a privilege to have a career with ideological adversaries.
 This is part of what it means to be tenured.
 Elected.
 Ordained.
 There are people with less power and influence who are depending on you to be bold and advocate for justice and truth.

 Is this Your Time?

 So if you’ve been waiting for a sign, this is it: it’s time for you to take a chance.
 It’s time for you to do something that makes you uncomfortable.
-If you need a nudge, watch my video, then download the PDF a below.
+If you need a nudge, watch my video, then download the PDF below.
 It’s an exercise to give your analytical brain some confidence so that your heart is free for the big leap.

 Final thought.
 Some of you reading this are lucky enough to be surrounded by people who care about you.
 Friends and family.
 A loving spouse.
 It’s often these people who you’ll go to for counsel before you take that big step.
 Because they care, they will vett your idea with 3 steps, almost all which sound like skepticism or doubt.
 Read my blog on this topic and you’ll be good to go! ◼️

 The title of this blog is actually an inspirational quote shared on a recent client Zoom call with Bro.
 Tom Cleary, of the Marianist religious order.
-Over the last 9 months, we’ve worked Bro.
+Over the last 9 months, we’ve worked with Bro.
 Tom and a team of innovative strategists on the Morning Star Initiative to boost enrollment for 30+ Catholic schools in Long Island, New York.
 Every marketing decision we made this year has felt risky and subject to judgment.
-But in the end, the results were remarkable and principals having a record upswing in enrollment to kick off the 2021-2022 school year. 🏆 🎉
+But in the end, the results were remarkable and principals had a record upswing in enrollment to kick off the 2021-2022 school year. 🏆 🎉